 (100% diversion – 25% Diversion Floor = 75% Discount)

 Charges are based upon service configurations, frequency of collection, and site-specific diversion rates.
-Our rates are designed to offer discounts to businesses based on their diversion rate.
-Our rates are calculated using both a base and variable amount, depending on the businesses diversion success.
+Rates are designed to offer discounts to businesses based on their diversion rate.
+Rates are calculated using both a base and variable amount, depending on the businesses diversion success.
 The fixed cost remains constant, while the variable rate is discounted in proportion to the percent of service volume that is diverted from the landfill (up to 75% discount).

 Customers receiving the highest discounts consistently and properly separate their materials into three bins (green, blue, and black).
 Consistently contaminated material in the recycle or compost bins can result in the loss of a commercial customer’s diversion discount.
 Our Waste Zero Team is available to help commercial customers manage collection costs by maximizing recycling and composting, and minimizing landfill service.